 By the way, if you go on an interview with just a resume and a couple of references…shame on you!
 Times have changed, the game has changed, and the challenge of making you stand apart from the competition has changed as well.
 An awesome project portfolio can make all the difference when it comes to getting your next job.

 The next time you see an artist’s work on display at a gallery, think to yourself “I can do that!”
 Get started on your project portfolio today.
 At the very least start putting a stack of examples of the work you have done in the past together.
 This will get the process (and your creative juices) flowing and next thing you know you’ll be relishing the heavy thud of your project portfolio as it hits the desk of the interviewer.

 Here’s something to include in your Project Manager Portfolio .
 Your company has the problem of not knowing the status, risks, timelines, and resources available for the multitude of projects that are going on.
-You found ProjectManager.com, tried a FREE 30 Day Trial of the project and portfolio management software and realized this would solve all the problems your company was experiencing.
+You found ProjectManager.com, tried a free 30 day trial and realized this would solve all the problems your company was experiencing.
 The result?
 One central repository and hub of project management information that allowed everyone to know exactly what was going on with every active project!